 With regards to how the application of GESI could move towards an intersectional approach, future work could incorporate intersectionality by differentiating between the needs of several sub-groups of women and men and non-binary people from different castes or ethnicities, thus identifying multiple target groups.
-The GESI approach pursued by FTF acknowledges that continuing inequitable power dynamics continue to marginalize women based on their sex, caste group, and ethnicity - examining intersectional differentiation within these groups would be a small but necessary step to understand the ongoing, intersecting, and multiple (mutually reinforcing) inequalities that have resulted in different opportunities and exclusions among different sub-groups of women for agricultural extension services.
+The GESI approach pursued by FTF acknowledges that continuing inequitable power dynamics continue to marginalize women based on their sex, caste group, and ethnicity - examining intersectional differentiation within these groups would be a small but necessary step to understand the ongoing, intersecting, and multiple (mutually reinforcing) inequalities that have resulted in different opportunities and exclusions among different subgroups of women for agricultural extension services.
 Beyond examining the intersecting inequalities along gender, caste, and ethnicity, future adaptation-relevant work should also consider family structure differences (e.g., intra-household positioning of mothers or daughters-in law, widowers, etc.) in creating inclusive and responsive interventions that target, benefit, and empower people in all of their diversity.

-The last framing approach involves incorporating the concept of intersectionality into gender mainstreaming in a less-systematic way.
+The Adatation Fund project 'Enhancing Climate Resilience of Rural Communities Living in Protected Areas of Cambodia' implemented by UNEP and executed by Cambodia's Ministry of Environment.
+Photo by Adaptation Fund The last framing approach involves incorporating the concept of intersectionality into gender mainstreaming in a less-systematic way.
 At present, this is the approach taken by the Global Environment Facility (GEF).
 According to their Guidance to Advance Gender Equality in GEF Projects and Programs document of 2018, GEF-Financed Activities are "conducted, designed, and implemented in an inclusive manner so that women's participation and voice are, regardless of background, age, race, ethnicity, or religion, reflected in decision-making, and that consultations with women's organizations, including Indigenous women and local women's groups, are supported at all scales" (p.5).

 For example, in their recommendations for a gender-responsive indicators framework, GEF states that, "a core component of tracking gender results is the formulation of sex-disaggregated and gender-sensitive indicators.
-All beneficiary-level indicators and targets should be disaggregated by sex (as well as age, class, or ethnic origin to identify sub-groups of men and women) wherever possible.
-For example, rather than targeting only women, an indicator could look specifically at improvements for the situation of indigenous women who potentially face different challenges, not only from indigenous men (owing to the gendered division of labor in indigenous cultures) but also from other women."59 (ibid, p.14) Furthermore, GEF suggests guiding questions when forming gender-sensitive indicators could include: Are indicators, to the extent possible, sex disaggregated (reflecting also sub-groups of men and women according to age or ethnic origin)? (ibid, p.14)
+All beneficiary-level indicators and targets should be disaggregated by sex (as well as age, class, or ethnic origin to identify subgroups of men and women) wherever possible.
+For example, rather than targeting only women, an indicator could look specifically at improvements for the situation of indigenous women who potentially face different challenges, not only from indigenous men (owing to the gendered division of labor in indigenous cultures) but also from other women."58 (ibid, p.14) Furthermore, GEF suggests guiding questions when forming gender-sensitive indicators could include: Are indicators, to the extent possible, sex disaggregated (reflecting also sub-groups of men and women according to age or ethnic origin)? (ibid, p.14)